chainwayxyz/clementine-cli/docs/withdraw.md

 > [!CAUTION]
 > Save the generated signatures since they will be used to authorize the operations that will be done later.

-> [!IMPORTANT]
-> This command will generate two signatures: one for `optimistic` withdrawal (which has an exact amount of 999999760 satoshis, or 9.9999976 BTC), and one for `operator-paid` withdrawal (which hash an exact amount of 997000000 satoshis, or 9.97 BTC).

 ## Step 5: Safe Withdraw